Is the No Makeup Revolution Empowering Women?

 Kali Kushner, who runs the Instagram account @myfacestory, where she documents her journey to naturally healing cystic acne, agrees.
 "I think my Instagram has transformed into a platform many people can relate to," Kushner, who often posts makeup-free selfies, says.
 "We're tired of seeing perfect, photoshopped faces and bodies.
 We're pushing back: No filters, no amazing angles and no makeup; bringing a little reality to the hyperreality."

 So why is it so significant that influencers like Kushner and Paige Billiot (who founded the Flawless Affect Campaign, an online creative outlet which showcases participants "flaws" through photography) feel excited about posting their skin in its natural state online?
-It means that skin conditions are one step closer to gaining mainstream visibility and awareness is growing about the unfair behaviors people who suffer from them have experienced.
+It means that skin conditions are one step closer to gaining mainstream visibility and awareness is growing about the unfair behaviors people who have them experience.

 Alas, the tables are turning.
 Kushner's selfies — sometimes bare, sometimes makeup-clad, sometimes covered in acne-fighting products — radiate positive vibes with her warm smile and sunny glow.
 Billiot, who wore makeup to hide her scar, now uses it to "highlight my flaw to show that it is what makes me flawless."
 And sometimes she just lets her birthmark shine as is.